KxSystems/docs/docs/interfaces/pyq/user-guide.md

 k('1 2 -1 3')
 ```

-These functions are in fact implemented in q by applying the `prior` extender to the division (`%`) and subtraction functions respectively.
+These functions are in fact implemented in q by applying the `prior` iterator to the division (`%`) and subtraction functions respectively.

 ```python
 >>> q.ratios == q('%').prior and q.deltas == q('-').prior